afmdiazh/Chess-Dot-Py/README.md

 To load the puzzle data, head to the Puzzle tab and press "Get Daily Puzzle" or "Get Random Puzzle" (random puzzles are updated every 15 seconds or so).
 After the puzzle loads, you can press "Reveal Solution" to view the moves needed to solve the puzzle.

 - Double clicking the Daily Puzzle image will open the puzzle in the browser.

-### History

-To see a player's history, head to the History tab and type their name.
-After that, you can press enter or "Search" and if the player exists their history will load.

-- Double clicking any game will open a menu to search and view the opponent's history directly.

-- Pressing "Reload" or F5 will reload the player's history.

-- Pressing clear will clear the whole section.

 ## Screenshots